 The study is undertaken primarily within the framework of the theory of 'Regional Security Complex' (RSCT), as developed by Buzan and Waever in Regions and Power.
 Regional security complexes are areas of internal "security interdependence" and securitisation.
 The theory (RSCT) is discussed critically.
 'Security Communities' is a major comparative feature of the study.
 Amitav Acharya develops this approach in Constructing a Security Community in Southeast Asia.
 Emphasis is on the "creative construction" of a 'security community'.
 The Gulf Cooperation Council may also be viewed in this way.
 'Regional security complex' and 'regional security community' are not alternative theories of regional inter-state relations.
-The second is superstructural on the prior facts of regional security and is a securitising actor in the region.
+The second is superstructural on the prior facts of regional security complexity.
+The GCC is a partial response to regional security and is a securitising actor in the region.
 ASEAN is an attempt at region-wide inclusiveness and conflict avoidance.